holy-himalaya-eco-trek-logo

 10 km

 Having enjoyed our breakfast in Somdang, we begin a hike of about 6-7 hours.
 Along the way, we go through some challenging trails rewarded by the Pangsang La Pass.
 We ascend and enjoy the stunning views of the mountains around and beautiful landscape scenes.
 Our route goes southwest from Somdang, leading us to a great open meadow, also known as Pangsang Kharka.
 From Pangsang Kharka, we get magnificent views of Mount Manaslu and the Ganesh Himal Range.
-This less-traveled route has fewer homestays, adding to its charm.
+This less traveled route has fewer homestays, adding to its charm.
 After soaking in the views, we descend through dense fir and rhododendron forests, passing Laptung village before finally reaching Tipling after a long, fulfilling trek.

 8